 The premise is the sat nav.
 It will show you the way, lead you to a satisfying conclusion.
 It will suggest the one and only road the story must follow.
 Alexandre Dumas summed it up quite nicely:.

 “How can you tell what road to take unless you know where you’re going?”

 A story must have a purpose, a point, a goal— words we established are intertwined with premise.
 If there’s no goal, how can a story work sequentially toward a conclusion?
 How do you know what steps to take to build your way to the end?

 The premise, in essence, is the path to the conclusion.
 It is the argument you want to put across, the conviction you want to make.
 The plot, the characters… they’re all just vehicles for getting you there.
 Cannon fodder.
 You bend and manipulate them so you can state your purpose, make your point, prove your premise.

 Still not having it?
-Some examples might help.
+A premise example or two might help.

 Romeo and Juliet